Jerry-Zhao/Jerry-Zhao.github.io/scrna.md

 <img width="800" src="/img/Violin.png" data-action="zoom"> <br>
  <br>

-The transcriptome profiles were generated from the raw FASTQ files from the ENCODE project. <br>
+The single cell transcriptome were generated from the raw FASTQ files from one of our projects. <br>
 Pipeline... <br>
  <br>